marain-dotnet/Marain.Operations/docs/ReleaseNotes/Marain.Operations.v3.md

 ## v3.0

-V3-style Service Manifest
-Configuration keys for V3-style tenant storage configuration settings now in line with conventions.
+Now using `Marain.TenantManagement` v3.
+This means we can supply a V3-style Service Manifest, and we now use configuration keys for V3-style tenant storage configuration settings in line with conventions.

 ### Breaking changes